90zlaya/php-library/readme.md

 Modification:

+* Browser: class is now reformated to User_Agent
 * Date_Time_Format: format_to_database and format_to_user now validating date and ensuring if date is not empty - new method not_empty created.
 Variables reformated to $types array.
 * Email: documentation of methods updated.
 * Format: return values revisited, ip location method now uses geoPlugin free service instead of limited info-sniper, even_or_odd class removed because duplicate exists in Math class.